legenscandary/scan/README.md

 - When another command sheet is encountered, a new PDF file is created to contain the next sequence of pages.

+### Generate command sheets

+The required command sheets (piece of paper with a QR code on it) can be generated by the following command:

+    $ ./scan.sh sheets

+They will be appear as PDF files on the network/samba share in a folder named `command-sheets` and need to be printed on paper, preferrably black and white.

 ## Supported Scanners

 - Fujitsu ScanSnap iX500